 There are two user replaceable fuses located on the rear panel of the instrument.
-Fuses rating are noted on the rear panel.
+The fuses rating is noted on the rear panel.
 Do not attempt to replace it with a fuse of any other rating.

-NOTE: Please contact Compliance West USA if you need assistance on locating a replacement fuse for the EUT input side.
+NOTE: Please contact Compliance West USA if you need assistance with locating a replacement fuse for the EUT input side.